 Civic learning & assessment

 Following Dewey, I take seriously my role as a teacher-scholar and apply the same rigorous standards of research and evaluation to my teaching as I use in my research.
-In this area, I investigate the effects of different pedagogical approaches to political science and civic learning, more broadly.
+In this area of my work, I investigate the effects of different pedagogical approaches to political science and civic learning, more broadly.

 Jennifer Forestal (2016) "'Midwife to Democracy:' Civic Learning in Higher Education."
 William J. Hughes Center for Public Policy, Stockton University.
 October.